ejb/elliotbentley.com/_posts/2014-01-29-otranscribe-twelve-weeks.md

 Following the app's international growth, I also hope to have the interface translated.
 Watch this space.

-Even without these additions, I think oTranscribe has already been proven to be incredibly useful to a large number of people, and I've been blown away by the positive feedback I've received.
-It's been a truly fantastic twelve weeks.
+Even without these additions, I think oTranscribe has already proven to be incredibly useful to a large number of people; I've been blown away by the positive feedback the app has received.
+And for myself personally, It's been a truly fantastic twelve weeks.